 The protago muttered “What a long winded phrase that exists for no pleasure to those incapable of reading thick latin.” and vanished as well, leaving the apocalyptic scene to wither.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ?????Write a Review